Yankees vs. Orioles Player Props Betting Odds

 MLB Props Today: New York Yankees

-- The Yankees' Gerrit Cole (5-0) will make his 11th start of the season.
+- Nestor Cortes Jr. (4-2) will take the mound for the Yankees, his 10th start of the season.

-- He has earned a quality start seven times in 10 starts this season.
+- In nine starts this season, he's earned a quality start in three of them.

-- Cole has 10 starts in a row of five innings or more.
+- Cortes has made seven starts of five or more innings in nine chances this season, and averages 5.3 frames when he pitches.

 |Opponent